slin63/raft-consensus/readme.md

 If you're not familiar with the problem of consensus, I wrote a brief explanation of it here: [chronicpizza.net/posts/consensus](https://www.chronicpizza.net/posts/consensus/).

-### Enter: Leeky Raft
+### Leeky Raft: a Fantastical & Absurd Exploration

 If you're comfortable with the mechanics of Raft already, or just don't really care that much, you can just skip straight to reading this post: [chronicpizza.net/posts/leekyraft](https://www.chronicpizza.net/posts/leekyraft/).
+It's entertaining, supposedly.

 If not, you can read about Raft's basic workings below.